-There will be one midterm exam, one final exam, and from three to six short quizzes.
+There will be one midterm and one final exam, and several short quizzes.
 Quizzes may not be announced in advance and will usually be based on material from a scheduled reading, a previous class, or an assignment.
-Theses quizzes will be about ten minutes long.
+Each quiz will be from five to ten minutes long.
 The final exam will cover the material from after the last class covered by the midterm exam to the end of the semester.
 Please note that the final exam is not cumulative.

 Exam Exam Date

-Midterm March 25
+Midterm March 24

-Final May 20, 11:30 - 13:30, Eastern Daylight Time
+Final May 19, 11:30 - 13:30